RadioNoiseE/emacs/README.md

 ## Introduction

-An Emacs 30 compiled with treesit support is required.
+An Emacs 30 compiled with Treesit and XWidget support is assumed.
 The latest Emacs from IGC/MPS branch is recommended.

-If you are on UNIX platform, there is a script `ebuild.sh` which you can use to make Emacs.
+If you are on UNIX platform, the script `ebuild.sh` can be used to build Emacs with IGC/MPS features.

+This is personal Emacs configuration, without higher-level abstraction.

 ## Install